couchbase/go-slab/README.md

 Each arena tracks one or more slabClass structs.
 Each slabClass manages a different "chunk size", where chunk sizes are computed using a simple "growth factor" (e.g., the "power of 2 growth" in the above example).
-Each slabClass also tracks a zero or more slab structs, where every slab in a slabClass will all have the same chunk size.
+Each slabClass also tracks zero or more slabs, where every slab tracked by a slabClass will all have the same chunk size.
 A slab manages a (usually large) continguous array of memory bytes (1MB from the above example), and the slab's memory is subdivided into many fixed-sized chunks of the same chunk size.
 All the chunks in a new slab are placed on a free-list that's part of the slabClass.